-| Intent -- 2010 c 20: "(1) In every school district there are older youth who have become disengaged with the traditional education program of public high schools.
+Intent—2013 c 39; 2010 c 20: "(1) In every school district there are older youth who have become disengaged with the traditional education program of public high schools.
 They may have failed multiple classes and are far behind in accumulating credits to graduate.
 They do not see a high school diploma as an achievable goal.
 They may have dropped out of school entirely.
 They are not likely to become reengaged in their education by the prospect of reenrollment in a traditional or even an alternative high school.

 (2) For many years, school districts, community and technical colleges, and community-based organizations have created partnerships to provide appropriate educational programs for these students.
 Programs such as career education options and career link have successfully offered individualized academic instruction, case management support, and career-oriented skills in an age-appropriate learning environment to hundreds of disengaged older youth.
-Preparation for the GED test is provided but is not the end goal for students.
+Preparation for a test to earn a high school equivalency certificate as provided in RCW 28B.50.536

 (3) However, in recent years, many of these partnerships have ceased to operate.
 The laws and rules authorizing school districts to contract using basic education allocations do not provide sufficient guidance and instead present barriers.
 Program providers are forced to adapt to rules that were not written to address the needs of the students being served.
 Questions and concerns about liability, responsibility, and administrative burden have caused districts reluctantly to abandon their partnerships, and consequently leave hundreds of students without a viable alternative for continuing their public education.